Chris Alli

-Mohammed Chris Alli (born December 1944) is a retired Nigerian Army major general who served as Chief of Army Staff from 1993 to 1994 under General Sani Abacha's regime and was military governor of Plateau State Nigeria from August 1985 to 1986 during the military regime of General Ibrahim Babangida.
+Mohammed Chris Alli (25 December 1944 – 19 November 2023) was a Nigerian Army major general who served as Chief of Army Staff from 1993 to 1994 under General Sani Abacha's regime and was military governor of Plateau State Nigeria from August 1985 to 1986 during the military regime of General Ibrahim Babangida.
 Many years later, he was appointed interim administrator of the state during a 2004 crisis in the state following ethno-religious killings in Shendam, Yelwa Local Government.

 Military career

-On February 13, 1976, army coup plotters assassinated the then head of state, General Murtala Mohammed.
+On 13 February 1976, army coup plotters assassinated the then head of state, General Murtala Mohammed.
 Alli was investigated for involvement in the coup attempt, but was exonerated.

 General Ibrahim Babangida appointed Alli military governor of Plateau State from August 1985 to 1986.

 During the attempted coup against General Ibrahim Babangida by Major Gideon Orkar on 22 April 1990, Colonel Alli was commander of the 3rd Infantry Brigade in Kano.
 He instructed several army commanders to make counter-broadcasts, as he did himself.
 The attempted coup failed.

 After the coup in November 1993, when President Ernest Shonekan was ousted by General Sani Abacha, Alli was appointed Chief of the Army Staff.

 Abacha dismissed him from this post in August 1994.